DmitryGubanov/portfolio-backtester/README.md

 > NOTE: Some definitions have been pulled from or influenced by Investopedia.
 Terminology is also simplified to avoid using undefined terms in definitions.

+#### Indicator
-**_Indicator_**: Indicators are statistics used to measure current conditions as well as to forecast financial or economic trends. http://www.investopedia.com/terms/i/indicator.asp
+Indicators are statistics used to measure current conditions as well as to forecast financial or economic trends. http://www.investopedia.com/terms/i/indicator.asp

+#### SMA (Simple Moving Average)####
-**_SMA (Simple Moving Average)_**: Always has a period (number of days, X) associated with it.
+Always has a period (number of days, X) associated with it.
 The average price for a stock over the last X days.
 Typically used to quantify trends. http://www.investopedia.com/terms/s/sma.asp

 **_EMA (Exponential Moving Average)_**: Always has a period (number of days, X) associated with it.
 Similar to the SMA, but the weight given to each price goes down exponentially as you go backwards in time.
 Whereas in a SMA, equal weight is given to each day. http://www.investopedia.com/terms/e/ema.asp